numerique-gouv/lasuite-landingpage/README.md

 To learn more about Next.js, take a look at the [Next.js Documentation](https://nextjs.org/docs).

+## Authoring content

+Most of the website content comes from yaml files authored through [DecapCMS](https://decapcms.org/).
+Go on `/admin`, login with your GitHub account, and edit existing pages or create new ones.
+On save, the CMS commits the content files in this repository, and the production website is deployed with the latest changes (deployment might take a few minutes).

+You can also decide to directly edit yaml files in the `/content` directory, following the current structure.

+### Locally

+If you want to test the CMS locally, you can start a local CMS proxy server with `yarn cms`.
+This will make you edit your local files, without creating commits on changes.

+For each content type, you can create a `__test__.yml` file that is ignored from Git.
+This can help you easily test the development of content types without risking commiting dev-related content files.

 ## Contributing

 This project is intended to be community-driven, so please, do not hesitate to get in touch if you have any question related to our implementation or design decisions.